 Transfer of rights and obligations under an Exploitation Contract

-1. A Contractor may transfer its rights and obligations under an Exploitation Contract in whole or in part only with the prior written consent of the [Sponsoring State, and the] Council [ such consent not to be unreasonably withheld], based on the recommendations of the Commission [and with notification to the Sponsoring State].
+1. A Contractor may transfer its rights and obligations under an Exploitation Contract in whole or in part only with the prior written consent of the Sponsoring State, and the Council [[, such consent not to be unreasonably withheld], based on the recommendations of the Commission [and with notification to the Sponsoring State].] / [The consent of the Council shall be based on the recommendations of the Commission and shall not be unreasonably withheld.]

+[1.
+Alt.
+A Contractor may transfer its rights and obligations under an Exploitation Contract, in whole or in part, only with the prior consent of the Sponsoring State and the Council.
+The consent of the Council shall be based on the recommendations of the Commission and shall not be unreasonably withheld.]

 2. The Contractor and Transferee shall jointly inform the Secretary-General of any application to transfer the rights and obligations under an Exploitation Contract.
 The Secretary-General shall transmit that application to the Commission, which shall give its recommendation to the Council.

-3. The Commission shall consider and [decide whether to] recommend to the Council that the Council consent to the application for consent to transfer at its next meeting, provided that the documentation has been circulated at least 30 Days prior to that meeting
+3. The Commission shall consider and [decide whether to] recommend to the Council that the Council consent to the application for consent to transfer at its next meeting[, provided that the documentation has been circulated at least 30 Days prior to that meeting] / [within 90 Days of the receipt application date].

+[3.
+Alt.
+Provided that the documentation has been circulated at least [30] / [90] Days in advance, the Commission shall consider at its next meeting and decide whether to recommend to the Council that the Council consent to the application for consent to transfer.]

+[3.
+Alt.
+2. The Commission shall consider and decide whether to recommend to the Council that the Council consent to the application for transfer within 90 Days of receiving the relevant application.]

-4. An application to transfer the rights and obligations under an Exploitation Contract shall be subject to the requirements under regulations 5-16
+4. An application to transfer the rights and obligations under an Exploitation Contract shall be subject to the requirements under regulations 5, 6, 13 and 15.

-4. bis If at the time of the transfer a Material Change arises this should be addressed in accordance with regulation 57.
+4. bis If at the time of the transfer a Material Change arises this [should] / [shall] be addressed in accordance with regulation 57.

 5. The Commission shall not recommend approval of the transfer if it would:

-(a) involve conferring on the Transferee a Plan of Work, the approval of which would be forbidden by article 6, paragraph 3, subparagraph (c), of the Annex III to the Convention; or[(b) allow the Transferee to Monopolize the conduct of activities in the Area [with regard to the Resource category covered by the Exploitation Contract or to Monopolize or significantly control the production of any single Mineral or metal produced globally; or]]
+(a) involve conferring on the Transferee a Plan of Work, the approval of which would be forbidden by article 6, paragraph 3, subparagraph (c), of Annex III to the Convention;

+[(b) allow the Transferee to Monopolize the conduct of activities in the Area [with regard to the Resource category covered by the Exploitation Contract or to Monopolize or significantly control the production of any single Mineral or Metal produced globally; ]

+[(b) Alt. allow the Transferee to obtain significant control or Monopolize the Exploitation activities in the Area, or permit the Transferee, its holdings, subsidiaries, affiliated and ultimate parent companies to obtain significant control, market dominance or monopoly in the production of any single mineral or Metal produced globally;]

-(c) if any circumstances under regulations 15, paragraph 2, or paragraph 3 are applicable.
+(c) if any circumstances under regulations 15[, paragraph 2, or] paragraph 3 are applicable; or

+[(d) be foreseen that neither the Managing Company of the Contractor nor the Managing Company of the Transferee will issue a Parent Company Liability Statement.]

 6. Where the Exploitation Contract is subject to an encumbrance registered in the Seabed Mining Register, the Commission shall not recommend consent to the transfer unless it has received evidence of consent to the transfer from the beneficiary of the encumbrance.